Type and level of care you can receive

 Responsibilities and activities mentioned above are to illustrate what you can realistically expect.
 Every care receiver, however, is different and has individual needs and wants.
 The service is flexible and we will exact the level of help during our evaluation and assessment interview.
 And also, caregivers apply their common sense and feel for the situation.

 Live-in caregivers need time off during the day to relax.
-They need at least half an hour in the morning and half an hour in the afternoon.
+They need at least an hour in the morning and in the afternoon, or a workable equivalent.
 Caregivers like to go for a walk, to gym, swimming or jogging.
 Good time for these breaks are care receiver's naps or visits.
 If the care receiver plans on having a longer visit, let the caregiver go to a library or to see a movie.
 With a regular time off and away from the job, your caregiver will be a much better provider of care.